vitoriagalli/push_swap/README.md

 The implemented algorithm was inspired by the following [wiki](https://github.com/VBrazhnik/Push_swap/wiki/Algorithm), which explain all the steps to sort the stack.

-However, I executed simpler and less performative version since the markup mode is made only by index.
-The step to check if swap (sa) is necessary was not executed as well.
+I executed simpler and less performative version, although faster since the markup mode is checked only by index.
+The step to find out if swap (sa) is necessary was not executed as well.

 With this [push_swap_visualizer](https://github.com/o-reo/push_swap_visualizer) you can follow the operations and the algorithm behavior.